David Treuer

-David Treuer (born 1970) (Ojibwe) is an American writer, critic and academic.
-As of 2019, he had published seven books; his work published in 2006 was noted as among the best of the year by several major publications.
-He published a book of essays in 2006 on Native American fiction that stirred controversy by criticizing major writers of the tradition and concluding, "Native American fiction does not exist."
+David Treuer (born 1970) is an American writer, critic, and academic.
+As of 2019, he had published seven books, and his 2019 book, The Heartbeat of Wounded Knee: Native America from 1890 to the Present, was a National Book Award Finalist.
+Since 2010 he has been a professor of literature at University of Southern California.

+In 2006 his novel The Translation of Dr. Apelles was ranked as among the best of the year by The Washington Post and other major publications.
+That year he also published a collection of essays on literature, Native American Fiction: A Users Manual, which stirred controversy by criticizing major writers of the tradition.
+He concluded, "Native American fiction does not exist."

-Interested in language preservation, Treuer and his brother Anton are working on an Ojibwe language grammar.
+Treuer and his brother Anton have been leaders in language preservation.
+They are working on an Ojibwe language grammar.

 Early life and education

 David Treuer was born in Washington, D.C.
-His mother, Margaret Seelye, was an Ojibwe who first worked as a nurse.
+His mother, Margaret Seelye, was an Ojibwe woman who first worked as a nurse and later became a lawyer.
 His parents met when his father, Robert Treuer, an Austrian Jewish survivor of the Holocaust, was teaching high school on her reservation.

 When they were in Washington, his father worked for the federal government and his mother attended law school at Catholic University.
-They returned to the Leech Lake Reservation, Minnesota, where the young Treuer and his two brothers were raised.
-Their mother became an Ojibwe tribal court judge.
+They returned to his mother's Leech Lake Reservation, Minnesota, where the young Treuer, and his older brother, Anton Treuer were raised.
+They both are enrolled Ojibwe.
+Their mother eventually became a tribal court judge at the reservation.

 Treuer attended Princeton University; he graduated in 1992 after writing two senior theses, one in the anthropology department and one in the Princeton Program in Creative Writing.
 He studied writing at Princeton with the authors Joanna Scott and Paul Muldoon; his thesis advisor in that program was the Nobel Prize-winning author Toni Morrison.

 He received his Ph.D. in anthropology from the University of Michigan in 1999.

 Academic career

 He has taught English at the University of Minnesota in Minneapolis, and at the University of Wisconsin–Milwaukee.
 He also taught Creative Writing for a semester at Scripps College in Claremont, California, as the Mary Routt Chair of Writing.
-In 2010 Treuer moved to the University of Southern California where he is a Professor of Literature and teaches in the Creative Writing & Literature PhD program.
+In 2010 Treuer moved to the University of Southern California, where he is a Professor of Literature and teaches in the Creative Writing & Literature PhD program.